Marxlp/pyFlightAnalysis/README.rst

 Install and Run
 ^^^^^^^^^^^^^^^

-After installing  PyQt as described above do:
+After installing  PyQt as described above, do:

 .. code:: bash